dalechyn/monodraw-contract-snippets/README.md

 💅 Community-managed library of Monodraw snippets that are used in smart contracts.

 > **Note**
-Monodraw does not have all the needed shapes customization features so some of the snippets are hardcoded to a reasonable sizes.
+Monodraw does not have all the needed shape customization features so some of the snippets are hard-coded to a reasonable size.
 Some headers as `Solady`, will have hardcoded borders.
 It's still easy to customize the snippets and save them locally for further usage though.

 ## 📥 Installation
 1. Get Monodraw - https://monodraw.helftone.com/